wh-alice/mig_visualstudio/vs/misc/how-to--break-when-an-exception-is-thrown.md

 ---
-title: "How to: Break When an Exception is Thrown" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Break When an Exception is Thrown | hehe" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"